 In another recent study it was found that the dropout rate for clients receiving telephone counselling was only 7.6%, compared with nearly 48% for face-to-face clients.

-Advantages and limitations: Video and telephone counselling have become increasingly popular, offering distinct advantages over traditional face-to-face sessions.
+Online therapy and telephone counselling have become increasingly popular, offering distinct advantages over traditional face-to-face sessions.
 Here are some key benefits:

 - Comfort & Privacy – Many feel more comfortable discussing personal issues from their own home, reducing stress or anxiety that can come with face-to-face meetings.